jenkinsci/tfs-plugin/README.md

 Now, the next time you want to queue a build, you will need to provide a value for the **VERSION_SPEC** parameter.
 The build will then perform a checkout of the source as of the specified **VERSION_SPEC**.

+## Proxy server support (New since version 4.1.0)

+In the event Jenkins is deployed on a network with no direct access to other networks (such as the internet), the TFS plugin now supports connecting through _unauthenticated_ proxy servers.

+> :information_source: The version of `httpclient` currently used by the TFS SDK does not support proxy authentication. :information_source:

+Follow the instructions at [JenkinsBehindProxy](https://wiki.jenkins-ci.org/display/JENKINS/JenkinsBehindProxy) to configure Jenkins' use of a proxy server, which the TFS plugin also uses.

 ## Build environment variables

 The plugin will set the following environment variables for the build, after a checkout: